JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-30-postgres-nosql-2.md

 ---

 # /the_one_with_the_general_intro
-the first note on the postgresSQL noSql series was about installing and doing some basic setup for us to get going.<br>
+the first note on the postgreSQL noSql series was about installing and doing some basic setup for us to get going.<br>
 this note will serve as a general intro to no sql and we'll be diving a little bit into postgres jsonB, but just a little, so we can see the differences in approaching a solution either with traditional tables and columns and a new document based focus.

 ## /to column or not to column